 - $75 application fee

-- The Whiting School of Engineering division requires GRE General Test scores for applications to all master’s programs.
-However, the Department of Computer Science does not review the scores nor do they have any impact on the outcome of the decision during the application review process.
+- GRE — The Whiting School of Engineering requires GRE General Test scores for applications to all master’s programs.
+However, the Department of Computer Science does not review these scores nor do they have any impact on the outcome of admissions decisions during the application review process.
+UPDATE: Effective for the Fall 2024 term only applicants to the MSE CS program are not required to submit GRE scores.
+It is an optional material to submit with your application.

 - TOEFL (if applicable)